Treating bladder cancer: What patients need to know

 TURBT surgery uses an instrument called a resectoscope, which we place through the urethra (the tube through which urine leaves the body) and into the bladder.
 The resectoscope allows us to see inside the bladder and remove suspicious tissue or tumors.
 Patients usually go home the same day or the day after TURBT surgery.

 We often combine TURBT with blue-light cystoscopy.
-About an hour before the tumor-removal procedure, we put a special dye into the patient’s bladder.
-This dye is absorbed by cancer tissue, and once we’ve removed the tumor, we shine a blue light that causes the dye to look pink.
+About an hour before the tumor-removal procedure, we put an imaging agent into the patient’s bladder.
+This imaging agent is absorbed by cancer tissue, and once we’ve removed the tumor, we shine a blue light that causes the imaging agent to look pink.
 This lets us see any additional tumors that were too small to detect on previous scans and confirm that we’ve removed all the tumor tissue from the patient’s bladder.

 Related reading: Blue Light Cystoscopy: A Better Way to Detect Bladder Cancer